 Pro-tenant rental market

 Rents: Rents can be freely negotiated.
 Rent must be payable on a monthly schedule and cannot be indexed for inflation during the lease term.

 Tenant Eviction: Amendments approved in 2002 have greatly shortened the time for landlords to recover property from non-paying tenants.
 Tenants can only be evicted through judicial proceedings, even at the end of the lease period.

-President Mauricio Macri’s administration, elected four months ago, has begun to reverse the economic legacy of populist former president Cristina Fernández.
 The administration has removed subsidies on utilities and public transport, as Marci seeks to close the largest fiscal deficit in two decades, causing some bills to rise by as much as 300%.